MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 - H2 How to add structured data (example is "location", top-level field, data aquisition is through the pipeline) -->

 <!--

-ps 1: We have another physical resource limit for our services: vector index size.
-HNSW requires vector indices to reside entirely in memory.
-"Vector index size" is our customer-facing resource limit that governs the memory consumed by their vector data. (and this is a big reason why the beefiest VMs have 512 GB of RAM).
-Increasing partitions also increases the amount of vector quota for customers as well.

 ps 2: A richer index has more fields and configurations, and is often better because extra fields support richer queries and more opportunities for relevance tuning.
 Filters and scoring profiles for boosting apply to nonvector fields.
 If you have content that should be matched precisely and not similarly, such as a name or employee number, then create fields to contain that information.*